fsek/WebWebWeb/README.md

 `pip install -r ./requirements.txt`

-If pulling or switching branch changes `requirements.txt` you will have to re-run this command to update packages in your `.venv`.
+When pulling or switching branch results in a changed `requirements.txt` you will have to re-run this command to update packages in your `.venv`.

 ## 4. Start server